The Problem: Equine Distress

 Will NIGHTWATCH® be available outside the US and Canada?*

 NIGHTWATCH® is presently available for horses domiciled within the US and Canada.
-However, we are working to make NIGHTWATCH® available in other countries/regions outside of North America by EOY 2018.
+However, we are working to make NIGHTWATCH® available in other countries/regions outside of North America.
 Check back for more updates.

 Where can I buy NIGHTWATCH®?

 NIGHTWATCH® is offered exclusively by Protequus®, and can only be purchased online at nightwatch24.com or by calling customer care at 800-787-3856.

 Why do I need NIGHTWATCH®?